 Claims TPA Monitor

-The TPA Report analyses strengths and weaknesses of different TPA’s and the benefits and drawback of using TPA's within an insurer.
+The TPA Report analyses strengths and weaknesses of different TPA’s and the benefits and drawbacks of using TPA's within an insurer.

-Providers broadly fall into 2 broad categories, specialist claims management providers and law firms with volume claims services.
+Providers broadly fall into two categories: specialist claims management providers and law firms with volume claims services.
 The latter range from the $1bn+ revenue global providers to smaller bespoke firms in the £10 million range.

 The drawbacks primarily relate to losing direct control of the claims : oversight can be time-consuming, service levels may vary and KPIs need careful setting to avoid potential regulatory issues.